Blazemeter/taurus/site/dat/docs/Selenium.md

-### Selenium Executor
+# Selenium Executor
-Allows to run functional tests with Selenium WebDriver.
-Currently supported test cases: Java/JUnit, Python/Unittest.
-Grid is not supported.
+Allows to run functional tests locally with Selenium WebDriver.
+Currently supported selenium test languages: Java/JUnit, Python UnitTest.
+Using Selenium Grid is not supported.

-Scenario may be presented not only as single file but as folder.
 Selenium executor uses two types of test runners: JUnit and Nose, test type and runner type are detected automatically.
+Scenario may be presented not only as single file but as a folder.

-### Supported file types:
+## Supported file types:

   - .java/single file
   - .java/folder (flat structure, no package)